kirill-grouchnikov/aurora/docs/component/CustomCommandProjections.md

 * The popup arranges its content in a single column
 * The popup content is a list of Aurora commands

+To make a fully custom command button projection, we are going to make:

+* Content models for the command and its menu
+* Presentation models for the command button and its popup menu
+* Layout manager for the button
+* Menu handler for the popup
+* Projection

 ### Content models

 We start by defining our content models, one for the command, and one for the secondary content: